Enabling legally binding e-signatures on mobile devices

 Multi-factor Authentication: Strengthening Central Signing

-With the increasing popularity of central signing also comes one of the largest questions: how do we protect the device against unauthorised users?
-Until recently, non-repudiation has been a questionable concept – not just for mobile device or internet technologies, but even for hard documents.
-An individual could easily forge the signature of another without a court of law ever knowing the difference – so why have more regulations been placed on e-signatures?
+Until recently, non-repudiation has been a questionable concept – not just for mobile devices or internet technologies, but even for hard documents.
+An individual could easily forge the signature of another without a court of law ever knowing the difference.
+So, why have more regulations been placed on e-signatures?
 In theory, “wet signatures” could be validated by a witness (a notary in many cases) verifying that the signer put their signature on a document.
-With computers, it could be more easily forged if a hacker were to login to a user’s account and sign documents without a witness ever being present.
+With computers, it could be more easily forged if a hacker were to log in to a user’s account and sign documents without a witness ever being present.

-These technologies are vital for non-repudiation as they verify that the user has authorisation to access accounts.
+These technologies are vital for non-repudiation as they verify that the user is authorized to access accounts.
 This extra layer is important to prevent just anyone from accessing accounts from any mobile device.
+By using new or existing MFA deployments, a business can offer central signing on mobile devices, without any changes to the end-user device or additional end-user software or hardware.

 New Call-to-action

-The Regulatory Order: eIDAS and central signing
+The Regulatory Order: eIDAS and Central Signing

 Conclusion